-We are proud to present this report, which is a continuation of the series of water resources reports and maps published by the Conservation and Survey Division (CSD) of the School of Natural Resources.
+We are proud to present this report, which is a continuation of the series of water resources reports and maps published by the Conservation and Survey Division (CSD) of the School of Natural Resources at the University of Nebraska-Lincoln.
 The information provided herein can be used to inform, educate, and guide the citizens of Nebraska as we enter new and challenging times regarding water resources.